fulcrum-ops/php/README.md

-# php
+# About this Repo

-Fulcrum Image packaging for PHP
+This is the Git repo of the Fulcrum for php.